 We do not have a minimum age for skating, but we urge parents to use their best judgement based on the child’s skating ability.
 Skate rental begins at toddler size 7.

-The hours for Skating in the Park can be found on the main webpage.
+The hours for Skating in the Park can be found in the calendar on the main webpage.
 Rink hours change when Huntsville City Schools are closed and when there is inclement weather.
-Follow the Facebook page, @Skatinginthepark, for the most up-to-date rink hours and special events.
+Follow the Facebook and Instagram pages, @Skatinginthepark, for the most up-to-date rink hours and special events.

 Yes.
 Once you have paid for admission to Skating in the Park, you will receive a wristband that will be good for the entire day.

 Yes.
 Iceworks is the rink-side vendor.
 Their menu is posted on the main webpage for Skating in the Park.

 Yes.
 Benches are located in multiple areas around the ice skating rink for people to watch the skaters.
 There are also warming stations provided.

 Yes.
 There are portable restrooms available on site near the ice skating rink, generously provided by the City of Huntsville.
 Ice skates are not allowed inside the restrooms.